 WAT THA SAI 3 (วัดท่าทราย)

-Wat Tha Sai or the "Monastery of the Sand Landing" was located off the city island in
+Wat Tha Sai or the Monastery of the Sand Landing was located off the city island in

-the southern area in Samphao Lom sub-district.
+the southern area of Ayutthaya in Samphao Lom Sub-district.

 It was situated east and in the immediate vicinity of

-Wat Phutthai Sawan, squeezed
+Wat Phutthaisawan, squeezed

-between the latter and Khlong Khu Cham.
+between the latter and

 Its historical background and period of construction are unknown.

-In the school east of Wat Phutthai Sawan, on the bank of the Chao Phraya River an old
+In the school east of Wat Phutthai Sawan, on the bank of the

-brick wall could have been the outer wall of Wat Tha Sai.
+This brick wall could have been the outer wall of Wat Tha Sai.

 In April 2011 the construction of an embankment was ongoing along the river side and